January 9, 2025

 Pest Problems and Disease

-Don’t panic if you find unwanted guests – your plant can definitely bounce back.
-Start by isolating the affected plant (these pests love to travel), then gently wipe down leaves with insecticidal soap or neem oil solution.
-Be sure to check the undersides of leaves too as that’s where pests often hide out.
+Follow that up by wiping the leaves with insecticidal soap or neem oil.
+Be sure to check the undersides of leaves too as that’s where pests often hide.

 Fungal and Bacterial Diseases